 If you are holding on to every penny to pay bills and get through the month, my advice is to wait.
 Odds are, that means you’re answering the phone and even possibly servicing all or most of your accounts.
 Still, wait.
 Financially it’s the smartest thing you can do.
 Add some more accounts, and get your head above water before you let that capital go.
 I’d recommend a minimum investment of $1,000/month to spend on advertising.

-If you’re a local business owner who is, answering the phone, servicing your own accounts and/or don’t have a dedicated marketing budget, wait.
+Hopefully, I’ve answered the question: is paid advertising right for my best control company?
+My advice is, if you’re a local business owner who is, answering the phone, servicing your own accounts and/or don’t have a dedicated marketing budget, wait.
 Until you have a minimum marketing budget of $1,000/month, wait to start advertising on Google or Bing.